Virgil D. Hawkins: Early life

 Hawkins' maternal grandfather was Alfred Brown Osgood, a prominent African Methodist Episcopal Church minister and American legislator.
 At his mother's urging, his father also became an AME minister after serving as deacon.
 Hawkins' father had also held on to hope that his son would enter the church as he had.
 Upon finding out that his son wanted to be a lawyer, his father told him he was going to hell for lying.

-Growing up in rural Florida during the era of Jim Crow laws, Hawkins was witness to many instances of racial violence.
-Early in his life, he witnessed several African American men being sentenced to prison for five to six months over a game of ten cent dice.
+Growing up in rural Florida during the era of Jim Crow laws, Hawkins witnessed many instances of racial violence.
+Early in his life, he witnessed several African American men being sentenced to prison for five to six months over a game of ten-cent dice.
 When asked if they plead guilty or not guilty, the men were unable to respond because they did not understand the meaning of the terms.
-As a teenager, Hawkins would return to court on his own to watch trials where African American people did not have fair or reliable representation.
+As a teenager, Hawkins would return to court on his own to watch trials where African-American people did not have fair or reliable representation.
 With incidents such as these remaining in his mind, Hawkins decided to become a lawyer.
 He would later say of the incident "At that tender age, I didn't know what a lawyer did, but I knew I had to do something."

 As a teenager in the mid-1920s, Hawkins attended the AME-operated Edward Waters College in Jacksonville, Florida.
 At the time, his home town in Lake County had no public schooling past tenth grade, so Hawkins made the 200 mile journey away from home to achieve his goal of becoming a lawyer.
 In 1930, Virgil began attending Lincoln University (Pennsylvania) to earn his bachelor's degree, but was unable to finish due to financial constraint.
 Hawkins was a graduate of Bethune–Cookman College, in Daytona Beach, Florida, which he was able to attend at the age of 37.
 He later served as Bethune–Cookman's director of public relations beginning in 1949.

 Hawkins made his way back to Florida and married Ida Frazier, a schoolteacher, in the 1930s.
 Following in his wife's footsteps, Hawkins began teaching at Edgewood, a segregated elementary school in Groveland, Florida.
 For several years he commuted 50 miles to work at the school while he lived in Ocala, Florida.
-He moved on to being principle of Yalaha Elementary School in Yalaha, Florida.
+He moved on to being principal of Yalaha Elementary School in Yalaha, Florida.
 Finding the segregated school system to be fraught with inequalities in wages, facilities, and supplies, Hawkins again found himself thinking of how he could stand up against the everyday injustices faced by African Americans and returning to his childhood dream of becoming a lawyer.